 Most children with the classic form of CHS die within the first 10 years of their lives as a result of chronic infections or organ failure.
 Some children do live longer than 10 years.

-People with late-onset CHS may live with the disorder into early adulthood, but typically have shorter lifespans due to complications of the disorder.
+People with late-onset CHS may live with the disorder into early adulthood but typically have shorter lifespans due to complications.

 Contact your doctor about genetic counseling if you have CHS or if you have a family history of the syndrome and are planning to have children.
 Genetic testing may be available to see whether you are carrying the defective LYST gene and the likelihood that your child will inherit the syndrome.
 There are multiple possible mutations in the LYST gene that cause CHS.
 The specific gene mutation in your family must be identified before any genetic or prenatal testing is available.

 Prenatal testing may also be an option for at-risk pregnancies.
 This type of testing involves analyzing a small sample of DNA extracted from the amniotic fluid (the clear fluid that surrounds and protects a baby in the womb) to test for mutated genes.